-Despite the name, ringworm is not actually caused by — nor is it in any way related to — worms.
-Rather, it is the common name given to a fungal infection of the skin.
+Despite its name, ringworm doesn’t have anything to do with worms.
+Rather, ringworm is the common name given to a contagious fungal infection of the skin.
 It can occur on multiple areas of the body, including the:

 What Causes Ringworm?

-The skin infection most commonly referred to as “ringworm” is actually tinea corporis, meaning, simply, a fungal skin infection that occurs somewhere on the body.
-Ringworm typically presents as a rash with a raised, irregular border.
-Although not necessarily circular, this rash tends to have a ring-shaped pattern.
+As its name suggests, ringworm typically presents as a circular rash with a raised, irregular border.
+Although not always circular, this rash tends to have a ring-shaped pattern.
 The edges of this irregular ring are often raised and somewhat scaly, and the inside of the ring may also be scaly or clear.
 Itchiness can occur in some cases.

 How Long Does Ringworm Last?

-It is important to treat ringworm promptly, because it is both highly infectious and typically progressive: Without treatment, the rash is likely to continue spreading and enlarging.
+It’s important to treat ringworm promptly, as it is both highly infectious and typically progressive.
+Without treatment, the rash is likely to continue spreading and enlarging.
 It will not go away on its own.

 How Is Ringworm Treated?

-Ringworm is treated using anti-fungal medications.
-The medications come in a variety of forms, including creams, lotions, or even pills.
-While over-the-counter formulations are available to treat athlete’s foot or jock itch, it may be necessary to treat your infection with prescription medicine to eliminate the infection.
+Ringworm is treated using anti-fungal medications that come in a variety of forms, including creams, lotions, and pills.
+While over-the-counter formulations are available to treat ringworm, it may be necessary to take a prescription medication to fully eliminate the infection.